perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 From lines 20-24 we can see that the user supplies a file path that must exist, can't contain the strings `"flag"` and `".."` and must begin with a capital letter between A and Z (no absolute paths).
 Given the contents of the challenge directory, the only available option is to send a path of one of the song files, i.e. `<Album_Name>/<song_name>.txt` (*or* just the path of an album directory, i.e. `<Album_Name>/`, which will be relevant later).

-The file path is getting read into an global array of structs, which is our playlist of imported songs.
+The file path is getting read into an global array of structs  which is our playlist of imported songs.
 This is stored in the `.bss` section, which is readable and writeable (but not executeable).
 Each struct is 56 bytes long, with 7 fields.
 The decompilation is a little wonky, but `hacky_...` refers to the fields in the first struct in the array. `hacky_fd_reference` is cast as a `DWORD` pointer, whereas everything else is cast as a `QWORD` point so that's why it's being increased `14 * song_ctr` rather than `7*song_ctr`.
 Below is what the song struct looks like.

 ![song_struct](../../images/song_struct.png)